 You may be able to get relief if your property is empty and unused.
 Since 1 April 2008, empty business properties have been exempted from business rates for the first three months that they are empty.
 Industrial and warehouse properties qualify for a further three months' exemption from business rates.

 After three months, full business rates are normally payable.
 This is to provide a positive incentive to bring vacant shops, offices, factories and warehouses back into use.

 From 1 April 2008, most property that has been empty for more than three months, or in the case of industrial property, for more than six months - will no longer receive relief from rates.

 See also GOV.UK - Business rates relief.

-After the initial three or six month rate free period expires, empty property will be liable for 100% of the basic occupied business rate unless:
+After the initial three or six-month rate free period expires, the empty property will be liable for 100% of the basic occupied business rate unless:

 - it is held by a charity and appears likely to be next used for charitable purposes

 - the rateable value is under the threshold value of £2,900.
 (Note, before the 1 April 2017, the threshold value was £2,600).
 Empty properties with a rateable value of less than £2,900 will be exempt